mooreryan/TenderIsTheByte/collections/_posts/2021-05-07-computational-lab-notebooks.md

-For example, you can use the `git` cli app (e.g., `git whatchanged` or `git log`) or a GUI like [gitk](https://git-scm.com/docs/gitk/) to get detailed info about the provenence of any files in the repository.
+For example, you can use the `git` cli app (e.g., `git whatchanged` or `git log`) or a GUI like [gitk](https://git-scm.com/docs/gitk/) to get detailed info about the provenance of any files in the repository.
 You could run something like this to see all the history for the `msg.txt` file.